apfreeman/FinTech-Project-3/README.md

 ![](https://github.com/apfreeman/FinTech-Project-3/blob/main/Images/app_workflow_4.PNG?raw=true)

-## Data Sources

-The following data source was utilised as the target of the Web Scraping modules.

-1. Primary Source - **hotcopper.com.au** Australia's largest stock  trading and investment forum

 ## Dashboard

 The primary user interface for this analytics tool is the **Raven Analytics** Dashboard.
 This Dashboard will provide users with a simple and clean UI for use.
 The following features are available in the current version of the application.
+As discussed previously the primary objective was to design, build an deploy the scalable infrastructure required to autonomously connect, store and make available the data scraped from financial web sites.

+With this now in place we have created a Dashboard which allows analysis of the following scenarios

 1.
 2.